mix-go/mix/src/mixcli/README.md

   -v, --version Print version information

-Run 'xstart COMMAND --help' for more information on a command.
+Run 'mixcli COMMAND --help' for more information on a command.

 Developed with Mix Go framework. (openmix.org/mix-go)
 ~~~